- Hide menu

 This year I created a Dress Form Christmas Tree.
 My inspiration came from my little sister who sent me a photo of one and said, “You must make one of these!”
 I agreed.
 It was right my alley.
 I did a little research to see how they were made but couldn’t find anything, but I knew it couldn’t be that difficult.
 And now you will know too.

 To create a “rigid” skirt form, I used chicken wire.
 The key is to purchase a heavier gauge wire that has smaller mesh openings.
-The one that I bought at ACE Hardware has like two inch openings.
-It worked but I can see that if you use a smaller opening, like one inch it would make the skirt even that much more sturdy.
+The one that I bought at ACE Hardware has like two-inch openings.
+It worked, but I can see that if you use a smaller opening, like one inch, it will make the skirt even that much more sturdy.

 For the pine-tree skirt, I used 6 (9 foot) garlands.
 Last year when all the Christmas decor went on sale after the holidays, I bought 10 of them for $2.00 a piece (normally $9.99).
 I had no idea how I was going to use them the following year, but I knew I would.
 Garland comes in different lengths, fullness, and quality.
 Check out the local craft stores for a selection to pick from.
 Just keep in mind that you will need approximately 45 feet in the end.
 You can use fresh pine garland if you so desire.
 I prefer the fake stuff… less mess, no fire hazard and is reusable, year after year.

 For lighting and decoration, I went simple yet elegant.
 The possibilities are endless.
 I used 300 white lights on a green wire (important!
 Don’t use lights that are on white wires, it won’t look good).
 I then used some Christmas picks and some fake Christmas flowers, literally just poking them into the greenery.
 Very easy.
 I will post some links to a few that appeal to me, but use what you wish.